 20240314

 According to our records, Focus have by now released 200 official recordings.
-That number is slightly misleading in that three tracks have been released twice - Clair-Obscur, Winnie and Victoria.
+That number is slightly misleading in that three tracks have been released twice - Clair-Obscur, Winnie and Victoria (shorter and longer versions).

 So the exact number is 197.